The UK Longevity Industry Has Reached Its Inflection Point

 One of the strongest conclusions of the report was that the UK has enough resources in each of the three most crucial sectors for Longevity—biotechnology, AI and the financial industry—to succeed.
 However, the nation must focus on cross-sector collaboration and synergetic convergence among disparate but related fields to become a leader in the global Longevity industry.
 The report further referenced the UK Department for Business, Energy and Industrial Strategy of 2017, which was conceived with synergising the development of AI and advanced biomedicine (including digital and P3 medicine) in mind.

-Shortly after the published our initial report, it became apparent that the strategy has also begun to accelerate developments in the Longevity sector.
-For example, the government established the Healthy Ageing Industrial Challenge Fund, rolled out Genomic Medicine Service in England, and began to place particular emphasis on the use of AI to accelerate the development of preventive medicines via tis AI Industrial Grand Challenge.
+Shortly after we published our initial report, it became apparent that the strategy has also begun to accelerate developments in the Longevity sector.
+For example, the government established the Healthy Ageing Industrial Challenge Fund, rolled out Genomic Medicine Service in England, and began to place particular emphasis on the use of AI to accelerate the development of preventive medicines via its AI Industrial Grand Challenge.

 The Second Edition of the report reaches the following key conclusions: